jagadeesh6jaga/Amazon-Fine-Food-Reviews-/README.md

 Used both Grid Search with random 30 points for getting the best max_depth, learning rate and n_estimators.
 Evaluated the test data on various performance metrics like accuracy, f1-score, precision, recall,etc. also plotted Confusion matrix using seaborne
 Plotted world cloud of feature importance recieved from the RF and GBDT classifier
-# Conclusions:
-TFIDF Featurization in Random Forest (BASE-LEARNERS=400) with random search gave the best results .
-TFIDF Featurization in GBDT (BASE-LEARNERS=400) gave the best results.